primenumberhater666/BetterBlackjack/README.md

     - Insurance and even money permitted
     - Split up to infinite hands (Note: The EV difference between infinite splits and 4 splits max is < 0.002%, and therefore was omitted in the design.)
     - European No Hole Card (ENHC) variant - Dealer does not take an upcard, but all non-original bets are refunded in the case of a dealer blackjack.
 (OBO)

+* Counting System
+    - The simulator uses the Hi-Lo count system, where low value cards (2-6) add 1 to the count, while high value cards (10-A) subtract one from the count.
+    - The rough estimate, is that for every increase in the true count, the player gains about a 0.5% edge over the casino.
+Obviously, this trend is not linear, and this is just an estimate.

 * Strategy
     - The tracked player will play perfect basic strategy, while devaiating based on the count.